 Vietnam stretches over 1500km in a compressed “S” shape on the eastern fringe of the Indochinese peninsula.
 Much of the country is mountainous, with the wild and lengthy Truong Son (Annamite) mountains forming the main backbone on Vietnam’s border with Laos.
 The far north of Vietnam is bisected by the Hoang Lien Son, a subrange of the Himalayas, and rises to Vietnam’s highest point on Fan Si Pan (3140 m asl).
-Towards the tail-end of the Truong Son is Tay Nguyen (Western Highlands), on which sit the Kon-Tum and Dalat Plateaus, before giving way to the flatlands of the vast Mekong Delta in the Southern Vietnam.
-Vietnam’s montane and karst forests are rich in birds, and besides supporting 12 endemics, have been the scene of the new discoveries, most recently the Limestone Leaf Warbler.
+Towards the tail-end of the Truong Son is Tay Nguyen (Western Highlands), on which sit the Kon-Tum and Dalat Plateaus, before giving way to the flatlands of the vast Mekong Delta in Southern Vietnam.
+Vietnam’s montane and karst forests are rich in birds, and besides supporting 12 endemics, has been the scene of the new discoveries, most recently the Limestone Leaf Warbler.

 Despite being ravaged by two decades of war, Vietnam has emerged in the past three decades to become a regional economic powerhouse.
-However, this rapid economic growth has been double-edged sword in relation to biodiversity conservation.
+However, this rapid economic growth has been a double-edged sword in relation to biodiversity conservation.
 Many of Vietnam’s national parks have become more accessible than ever due to an ever-improving road network, but improving infrastructure and standards of living have also accelerated habitat destruction and widespread exploitation of biodiversity, particularly in the trade I bush meat and wildlife-derived products.
-Birdwatching in Vietnam is challenging in many areas, as due to generation of hunting the remaining wildlife is extremely wary and seldom allow close approach.
+Birdwatching in Vietnam is challenging in many areas, as due to a generation of hunting the remaining wildlife is extremely wary and seldom allow close approach.
 However, there has been an increasing awareness (and appreciation) of nature and the need for conservation in recent years.
-With a good variety of country endemics and Indochinese specialties on offer, Vietnam is a necessary destination for any discerning birdwatcher visiting Southeast Asia.
+With a good variety of country endemics and Indochinese specialities on offer, Vietnam is a necessary destination for any discerning birdwatcher visiting Southeast Asia.

-Like its neighbors, Vietnam experiences a predominantly tropical monsoon climate, with distinct wet and dry seasons.
+Like its neighbours, Vietnam experiences a predominantly tropical monsoon climate, with distinct wet and dry seasons.
 The vast majority of annual rainfall falls during the south-west monsoon between May-September.
 The north-east monsoon between November-April is associated with the driest and coolest time of year, during which the northern mountains in the Hoang Lien Son (like Sapa) may even experience sub-zero overnight temperatures.

 More detail about Vietnam birding Weather Summary